biopython/biopython.github.io/wiki/GitMigration.md

 with the main [CVS](CVS "wikilink") trunk every hour, so it should be up to date most of the time.

-Updates from CVS to github branch
+Updates from CVS to GitHub branch
 ---------------------------------

 The updates are done with the [cvs2svn](http://cvs2svn.tigris.org/) tool